You-Gao/Blog/_work/2025-03-12-asyncparallel.md

 No one really teaches programming within an async parallel frame.
 Which is a problem because most "*good*" applications or services use async/parallel concepts.
 The further problem is how amorphous the topic is with vague definitions, etc. Even worse, each language implements it differently.

 I made this post as a meta-post of resources for understanding async and parallel behavior of programs.
-It's a collection of rabbit holes, other blogposts, and documentation for understanding how to use this coding paradigm.
+It's a collection of rabbit holes, other blog posts, and documentation for understanding how to use this coding paradigm.

 ## async

 Async is difficult to understand because languages provide different abstractions for it.
-At base level it is hardware interrupts.
+At the base level, it is hardware interrupts.

 - [Nonblocking IO/Epoll](https://eklitzke.org/blocking-io-nonblocking-io-and-epoll)
 - [Futures/Promises Example](https://github.com/tsoding/c3fut)